EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-2.md

 In this section, you will start a GitHub Codespaces session in your browser.

 ::: info
-GitHub Codespaces provides an instant and preconfigured development environment all within in your browser.
-This environment contains all the tools and code for you to complete this tutorial.
+GitHub Codespaces provides an instant and preconfigured development environment all within your browser.
+This environment contains all the tools and code to complete this tutorial.
 To learn more about Github Codespaces, [click here](https://github.com/features/codespaces).
 :::

-You will then initialize KurrentDB by appending some sample events that mimics an e-commerce application.
-The events are appending using a data generator program.
+You will then initialize KurrentDB by appending sample events that mimic an e-commerce application.
+The events are appended using a data generator program.

 ## Step 1: Set up Your Codespaces

-1. Click the button below to start Codespaces:
+1. Click the button below to initiate Codespaces, then follow steps 2-5 to configure and start your environment:

    [![](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=951198039&skip_quickstart=true)

-   Login to GitHub if required.
+   Log in to GitHub if required.

 2. For `Branch`, select `polyglot-tutorial`